artursniegowski/FUN_PYTHON_PROJECTS/README.md

 It is a program which uses the API https://pokeapi.co/ to look through the database of the pokemons.
 The user is asked about the name of the pokemon and after entering it the program will show some detailed information about his choice.

+# Quiz_game
+It is a quiz game, where the user has to answer some True/False questions.
+Based on the answer a total score is calculated where for each question the user is rewarded with one point.
+The questions / data is read from JSON files (they can be generated using the API https://opentdb.com/)